-If you’re like us, you can’t wait till your home shows the sights and sounds of Christmas.
+If you’re like us, you can’t wait until your home shows the sights and sounds of Christmas.
 But what about the Christmas scents?
 Surprisingly enough, smell is the sense most closely related to memory, far more than sight, touch, or sound.
-So treat your nose to the simple joys of Christmas scents this season and prepare to make memories your family will remember for years to come.
+So, treat your nose to the simple joys of Christmas scents this season and prepare to make memories your family will remember for years to come.

 Add fresh flowers and greenery

 You probably need some genuine earthly scents in your home — especially if you don’t have a real tree.
 Don’t underestimate the Christmas scents of flowers that tend to be passed over for the once-a-year excitement of all things fir and pine.
 Red roses and candy cane lilies are classic holiday arrangements with a captivating fragrance that can out-scent the tree.
 A traditional Christmas centerpiece will do more than just look beautiful on your dinner table; it will fill the room with the sweet smells of flowers, Christmas greenery, and pinecones.
 Garland is a simple way to bring in the winter forest scent without the to-do of having a tree.

 Modeled after everyone’s favorite Christmas tree decoration and holiday treat, the candy cane, peppermint-inspired bouquets light up a room with their pure white and deep red petals.
 Full disclosure: These blooms don’t actually smell like peppermint, but they do still fill the room with the alluring fragrance roses are known for.